How Much Does it Cost to Open a Baseball and Softball Businesses?

 So, I wrote posts that go into more depth on how to acquire space and equipment, and how much cash you need for operating costs as you’re just starting out.

-The first step if you’re considering opening a baseball or softball facility is to definitely finish your business plan, because that determines whether you have a viable business model.
+The first step if you’re considering opening a baseball or softball facility is to definitely finish your business plan, as that determines whether you have a viable business model.
 Next, you can take these steps:

 - How to Choose a Location for your Sports Facility